We operate the Aniakchak trips out of King Salmon, Alaska.

 $6,150 per person.
 August 3-10 is a nine day trip we have going right now.
 There are two spots left.

 Spend two nights in Caldera, then start float trip.

-You will be glad you selected this adventure.
-Floating through “the gate” is an experience that is well know in the rafting community but few have experienced.
+This is our nations least visited National Park or Monument.
+It really quite an adventure.
+Floating through “the Gates” is an experience that is well know in the rafting community but few have experienced.

 Best times to go:

 The second half of June through early July for hiking, birding and wildflowers.
 It’s a very scenic float.
 It’s a time of very good weather but the fishing is not very good then.

 Are you looking for a true expedition?
 Aniakchak National Monument is the United States’ least visited national monument .
 It’s so far away from anywhere.
 If you are a true adventure addict and enjoy getting off the beaten path to do some exploring, this trip is a once in a lifetime experience.

 Ouzel expeditions has the most experience on the Aniakchak River in Aniakchak National Monument.
 We’ve been rafting it for over 30 years.
 Just ask the Park Service.
 They often have people call us about what it’s like there and when to go there, since even some of the park service members haven’t been there.

 Aniakchak caldera pictured above with Surprise Lake inside lies some 400 miles southwest of Anchorage.
 It’s an hour and a half one way in a Beaver under the best weather conditions, from King Salmon.
 You can see the upper inlet stream, the outlet of the lake through the gate.
 There are hanging glaciers near the Gates.

 The Aniakchak dumps in the Pacific Ocean on the south side of the Alaska Peninsula.
 It’s a two stage river.
 The upper half is pretty much downhill all the way.
 The second half is a leisurely slow fishing river with almost no drop per mile.